top of page

 How to Prepare a Perfect "Full Bar" for Your Guests

+When planning alcohol for a wedding, you’ll also want to plan to have a bartender there.
 At Epic Thyme, we do not offer self-served bars at weddings.
 From experience, we have found this is the best way to manage the drinks being served at your wedding.
 That way, you don’t have to worry about who is drinking what and if everyone is enjoying their beverages.
-There is an experienced, friendly bartender who is taking care of all the details for you.
+There’s an experienced, friendly bartender taking care of all the details for you.
 He or she will ensure the wedding bar doesn’t get out of hand.

 Comments